imoyer/stepdance/doc/examples/stepasketch.md

 ## Wiring
 ![](/doc/images/step-a-sketch_wiring.png)

-There are seven wiring connections to be made:
+There are eight wiring connections to be made:

 - Both AxiDraw stepper motors to Output Ports A and B. We've wired the left motor to A, and the right motor to B.
 - The servo motor to Output Port C.
 - Two encoders, one to each of the encoder input ports ENC1 and ENC2.
 [Details on wiring Taiss encoders are here](../taiss.md).
 Refer to the [board reference](../readme.md#encoders-and-analog--digital-inputs) for general info on wiring encoders.
+- One pushbutton to digital input port D1.
 - 5VDC to the Teensy 4.1, delivered over a micro-usb cable.
 This powers the logic for all of the electronics, except for the hobby servo driver, which generates its own 5V supply.
 Initially, power this via your computer while programming the Teensy with firmware.
 Then, you can provide power from a USB charger etc.
 - 12VDC to the 5.5mm OD / 2.1mm ID barrel plug.